 They love you so much that they do not want to be away from you!

 Now, that’s not always possible.
-You can’t be with your toddler 24/7, so you’ll need to work with them on healthy ways for them to assert their independence and grow.
+You can’t be with your toddler 24/7, so you’ll need to work with them on healthy ways to assert their independence and grow.

 This is an important aspect of development, so while you should cherish all the love and unrestricted cuddles you can get, they must learn to be comfortable on their own.

 Your little one is still growing and learning how to deal with some tough emotions (ones that even adults struggle with).
-Love is the strongest emotion, and I am sure your child loves you, and this post gave you 10 ways they will show that.
+Love is the strongest emotion, and I am sure your child loves you; this post gave you 10 ways they will show that.